2008 United States Senate election in Maine: Campaign

-Allen tried to tie Collins to George W. Bush, but these tactics failed as Collins maintained her image as a very popular, moderate, independent Republican.
-She obtained an endorsement from Independent and former Democratic U.S. Senator Joe Lieberman.
+Allen tried to tie Collins to George W. Bush, the tactics of which failed, as Collins maintained her image as a popular, moderate, independent Republican.

-When Collins was first elected in 1996 she pledged to serve only two terms (twelve years) in office, which would have ended in 2008.
-She instead decided to seek a third term, and defeated Allen with over 60% of the vote.
-She was the only Republican Senate candidate to win in 2008 in a state that was simultaneously won by Democratic presidential nominee Barack Obama.
+When Collins was first elected in 1996, she pledged to serve only two terms (twelve years) in office, which would have ended in January 2009.
+She decided to seek a third term and defeated Allen with over 60% of the vote.
+She was the only Republican Senate candidate to win in 2008 in a state that Democratic presidential nominee Barack Obama simultaneously won.